![]() deutsches Glossar |

 ROUTE LOCKING

-The locking of all switches as long a route is
+The locking of all points as long a route is

 established.